Runalyze/admin-docs/additional-requirements.rst

 Non-php tools
 -------------

-Several non-php tools need to be installed locally.
+Several non-php tools need to be installed locally for optional features.

 ttbincnv
     Reading ttbin files from TomTom requires an additional tool.
 A compiled